Printlab Autodesk

 Optimise Models for 3D Printing

 Give your 3D CAD models a good check over to ensure they are 3D printable.
 This can save you huge amounts of time!
-Refer back to the 'Designing for 3D Printing' video series in the Skill Building Toolkit to help you do this.

 User Feedback